 Thomas Edison was an asshole

 Not only was Thomas Edison a major asshole, he was wrong.
 AC voltage is no more dangerous than DC.
-It’s the current that is deadly.
+It’s current that is deadly, not voltage.
 High voltage normally means high current.
 It doesn’t matter what version of voltage it is.

 The worst I’ve ever been shocked was not with AC, but good old DC.
 I once accidentally brushed up against high-current 28 volts and it felt like I was hit with a baseball bat.
 I’ve done the same with AC voltage as high as 460 volts and it didn’t hurt nearly as bad.
 Current kills, not voltage.